4ms/metamodule-docs-website/docs/using_rack.md

     You can also give it a description or patch notes in the box below.

-    Click the red Save button.
+    Click the red SAVE button.

+    This will create a file with the `.yml` extension.

+    _Note: VCV Rack patch files end in `.vcv` and cannot be read by the MetaModule._

     Save the file on a USB drive or microSD Card.
     You can save patches in folders to keep them organized.
 However, the